-Learn how to synchronize Duo users and groups from your existing OpenLDAP directory.
+Learn how to synchronize Duo users and groups from your existing OpenLDAP directory via the Authentication Proxy.

-Import Duo user information directly from your on-premises OpenLDAP directory into Duo with Duo Security's Directory Sync feature.
-Directory attributes that may be populated include name, email address, phone numbers, and group memberships.
+Import Duo user names and other identity information directly from your on-premises OpenLDAP directory into Duo with Duo Security's Directory Sync feature.

 The Directory Sync feature is part of the Duo Beyond, Duo Access, and Duo MFA plans.

 Before executing any OpenLDAP synchronization with Duo, understand the effect that synchronization can have on accounts with the same name.
 Suppose that you already have some Duo users, and one or more of these users have the same username on your OpenLDAP server.
 Performing a synchronization will cause the existing Duo users' information to be merged with, and in some cases overwritten by the OpenLDAP information, such as email addresses in Duo changing to match the value stored in the synced directory.

 Likewise, if you synchronize multiple directories and there are non-unique usernames among those directories, the net result is that there will be only one Duo user created with that username, and each sync will update that Duo user with different information.

 Multiple directory syncs that use non-unique user names or the same selected groups may also produce undesired results, as each sync process could overwrite the user with different information or update the group memberships for a given user unexpectedly.